kylengreene/Saga-Weekend-Peer-Review-master/README.md

 ---
 ### Notes:
 Great job so far!
-My only sugestion would to be to map from the movies table.
+My only sugestion would to be to map from the movies table for your main display page.
 As you have it right now, the movie page will dsiplay each movie as many times as it is mentioned in the junction table (aka howevermany genres it has)
 Notes on items above.

 ---